KR-Sew/Scripting/PowerShell/CmdLets/Select-GitEmoCommit/ReadMe.md

 ## 📂 Folder contents

 - 📄 [Select-GitEmoCommit.ps1](Select-GitEmoCommit.ps1) # CmdLet
 - 📄 [Emoji-config.json](emoji-config.json) # Collection of commit emoji
+- 📄 [Register-ArgumentCompleter](./EmoPath.ps1) # if the argument completer for `CommitType` is not being triggered correctly apply this fix
 - 📄 [About this section](ReadMe.md) # Project documentation

 ---

+### Here’s the cmdlet `Select-GitEmoCommit` module with

+- ✅ Tab completion for file selection
+- ✅ Emoji-based commit messages
+- ✅ Option to add more emojis dynamically
+- ✅ Git push with branch selection

-### Automatically load cmdlet into any session
+#### Automatically load cmdlet into any session

-To make your Commit-GitChanges cmdlet available in every PowerShell session, follow these steps:
+To make your `Select-GitEmoCommit` cmdlet available in every PowerShell session, follow these steps:

 1. Save the Module in a Persistent Location

-Move your PowerShell script (Select-GitEmoCommit.psm1) and emoji-config.json to a dedicated module directory.
+Move your PowerShell script (`Select-GitEmoCommit.psm1`) and `emoji-config.json` to a dedicated module directory.
 PowerShell expects custom modules in one of these locations:

 User scope: